ETCGrantsDAO/etc-grants-dao-website/src/md/etc-grants-process.en.md

 Project post-mortems are intended to inform process improvements that mitigate future risks and promote iterative best practices.
 Post-mortems are often considered a key component of, and ongoing precursor to, effective risk management.
 A grant project post-mortem will be required on all projects, as this will allow the grant team to tweak the process as the program matures.

 As this is a new process, it will be regularly evolving to take into account learnings from each round and to integrate feedback from participants and the community.
-Please keep in mind that the ETC grant committee and grant admin teams are not as well-resourced as many other crypto grant programs.
+Please keep in mind that the EGD grant committee and grant admin teams are not as well-resourced as many other crypto grant programs.
 We aim to make the processes as clear and transparent as possible and will adapt as needed.